ansys/grantami-bomanalytics/doc/source/api/compliance/index.rst

 Compliance API
 ==============

-This section provides an overview of the Compliance API.
+This section provides an overview of the API for compliance.
 The :ref:`ref_grantami_bomanalytics_api_compliance_substances`, :ref:`ref_grantami_bomanalytics_api_compliance_materials`, :ref:`ref_grantami_bomanalytics_api_compliance_specifications`, and